Our motto is: "Partners in Christ's Service."

-First Congregational United Church of Christ organizes its community outreach ministry through the Missions Board.
-The board makes decisions about how the church's mission dollars are spent, promotes special offerings for wider church ministries and offers members of the congregation opportunities to invest themselves in service to Jesus Christ.
-With our time, talent and treasure, our members support the ministries of DuPage County Public Action to Deliver Shelter (PADS), CROP Walk, St. John's United Church of Christ, Teen Parent Connection, Elmhurst Walk-In Assistance Network (EWAN), Grace Café, UCC Outdoor Ministries, One Great Hour of Sharing, Neighbors in Need, and the UCC Christmas Fund.
-Our "Souper Bowl Sunday" collects canned goods for area food pantries and the Magi Star program provides Christmas gifts to children from less fortunate families in the Chicago Metropolitan area.
+Everyone at First Church joyfully participates in serving others and helping our community.
+Our time, talent and treasures help support the ministries of DuPage County Public Action to Deliver Shelter (PADS), Elmhurst Walk-In Assistance Network (EWAN), UCC Outdoor Ministries, Grace Café, CROP Walk, St. John's United Church of Christ, Teen Parent Connection, One Great Hour of Sharing, Neighbors in Need, and the UCC Christmas Fund.
+"Souper Bowl Sunday" collects canned goods for area food pantries and the Magi Star program provides Christmas gifts to children from less fortunate families in the Chicago Metropolitan area.
 Our Mission Rides program is an innovative way for us to minister to one another by providing transportation for our members to various places such as the airport, the pharmacy or the grocery store, while at the same time generating additional funds for our mission projects.

 Here is more information about some of our outreach efforts: